 Source: U.S. Census Bureau.
 American Community Survey.
 Accessed May 25, 2020, https://www.census.gov/programs-surveys/acs/technical-documentation/summary-file-documentation.html.

 The 500+ individual datasets that make up the American Community Survey contain over 21,000 sociodemographic indicators.
 Estimates are available for nations, states, counties, census tracts, metropolitan and micropolitan statistical areas, place, and block groups, resulting in hundreds of thousands of data points.
-The Data Planet Statistical Datasets platform allows you to view estimates separately by indicator and geography and to compare and contrast estimates across geographies .
+Data Planet allows you to view estimates separately by indicator and geography and to compare and contrast estimates across geographies.
 You can also compare the indicators with indicators in other datasets that you find in the repository.

-The Data Planet repository holds the 5-year estimates for releases since the 2010 US Census of Population and Housing.
-Currently available is the 2019 release, covering the period January 1, 2014 - December 31, 2018, as well as the four prior releases.
+The Data Planet repository holds the 5-year estimates for releases since the 2010 U.S. Census of Population and Housing.
+Currently available is the 2021 release, covering the period January 1, 2016 - December 31, 2020, as well as the five prior releases.

 ATTN DATA PLANET SUBSCRIBERS: Be sure you are logged into your library's network in order to access the Data Planet database from the links provided in these guides.